Interpersonal Therapy (IPT)

 What is interpersonal therapy (IPT)?

-Interpersonal therapy (sometimes called IPT) is a form of psychotherapy that focuses on building interpersonal and communication skills with the goal of strengthening relationships.
+Interpersonal therapy (sometimes called IPT or interpersonal psychotherapy) is a form of psychotherapy that focuses on building interpersonal and communication skills with the goal of strengthening relationships.
+Generally, IPT is a structured, evidence-based approach to treat mental disorders including major depression and mood disorders, as well as other mental health problems.

-This kind of therapy involves learning to identify your existing strengths and using them to nurture and maintain positive, meaningful relationships.
+Interpersonal psychotherapy involves learning to identify your existing strengths and using them to nurture and support positive, meaningful relationships.
 In IPT, a big part of the therapist’s job is to help you learn new interpersonal skills and support you as you practice using them, both inside and outside of your therapy sessions.
 IPT also focuses in part on intrapersonal skills, such as gaining perspective on yourself and your thoughts.

-IPT usually follows a clear structure and is designed to be completed over the course of about 12 to 16 weeks.
+IPT usually follows clear clinical treatment guidelines and is designed to be completed over about 12 to 16 weeks (about three and a half months).

 What interpersonal therapy can help with

-IPT can be helpful for a broad range mental health concerns, including:
+IPT can be helpful for a many mental health issues, including:

 - Eating disorders, such as anorexia nervosa and bulimia nervosa